 Every child will take part in a play every year.
-Years R, 1 and 2 perform a nativity play, with Year 2 children having the speaking parts.
+Years R, 1 and 2 perform a nativity play, older children with speaking parts.
 Years 3, 4, 5 and 6 perform a play at Christmas, with Year 6 all having a speaking part.
 All children in KS2 take part in the Summer production where roles are spread out across the key stage.
-All children present their learning through 2 class assemblies each year.